Dataset operations

 Mark as personal data

-To mark columns with personal data:
+To mark columns with PII data or personal data

-Security measures to protect personal data
+Security measures to protect personal data or ePHI data

 1. Data masking